johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 **Ophidian Aspects**
 [Melee](#warlock-exotics){: .btn .btn--info} [Reloading/Dexterity](#warlock-exotics){: .btn .btn--danger}

 If you prefer a strong neutral game, then Ophidians are for you.
 Giving +30 reload and strong handling bonuses, they’re a natural fit for Lion’s **blint** play style.
 That inherent reload speed buff is approximately 50% of the Fighting Lion’s reload cap.
 And you can stack mods to increase it.
+Don’t forget about the extended melee range!

 **Transversive Steps**
 [Reloading](#warlock-exotics){: .btn .btn--danger} [Mobility](#warlock-exotics){: .btn .btn--success}